-Special thanks to Tero Kivinen, Jonathan Simon, Giuseppe Piro, Subir Das and Yoshihiro Ohba for their deep contribution to the initial security work, and to Diego Dujovne for starting and leading the SFO effort.
+Special thanks to Tero Kivinen, Jonathan Simon, Giuseppe Piro, Subir Das and Yoshihiro Ohba for their deep contribution to the initial security work, to Diego Dujovne for starting and leading the SFO effort and to Tengfei Chang for evolving it in the MSF.

-Special thanks also to Pat Kinney for his support in maintaining the connection active and the design in line with work happening at IEEE std 802.15.4.
+Special thanks also to Pat Kinney for his support in maintaining the connection active and the design in line with work happening at IEEE Std 802.15.4.